vitejs/vite/docs/guide/dep-pre-bundling.md

 2. **Performance:** Vite converts ESM dependencies with many internal modules into a single module to improve subsequent page load performance.

    Some packages ship their ES modules builds as many separate files importing one another.
 For example, [`lodash-es` has over 600 internal modules](https://unpkg.com/browse/lodash-es/)!
-When we do `import { debounce } from 'lodash-es`, the browser fires off 600+ HTTP requests at the same time!
-Even though the server has no problem handling them, the large amount of requests create a network congestion on the browser side, causing the page the load quite a bit slower.
+When we do `import { debounce } from 'lodash-es'`, the browser fires off 600+ HTTP requests at the same time!
+Even though the server has no problem handling them, the large amount of requests create a network congestion on the browser side, causing the page to load noticeably slower.

    By pre-bundling `lodash-es` into a single module, we now only need one HTTP request instead!